-The WMG can elect a min of 4 OPs and maximum 9 OPs, out of the nominated organisations.
+The WMG can elect a min of 4 OPs and maximum 10 OPs, out of the nominated organisations.

-In total, we ideally strive to have 9 OPs: one OP per region and two global co-chairs (one North/one South) and others selected from among the regions in order to ensure geographical representation: (1) Africa, (2) Asia, (3) the Middle East and North Africa, (4) Europe & Central Asia, (5) Latin America, (6) North American (preferably NY based), and 7) Pacific small island states
+In total, we ideally strive to have 10 OPs: one OP per region and two global co-chairs (one North/one South) and others selected from among the regions in order to ensure geographical representation: (1) Anglophone Africa, (2) Arab States, (3) Asia, (4) Europe & Central Asia, (5) Francophone Africa, (6) Latin America and the Caribbean, (6) North America (preferably NY based), and 7) Pacific Small Island States.